Tips Bulletin

 How to Keep Macaroni Salad Fresh in the Fridge

 Can you keep macaroni salad in the refridgerator?
-Yes—most macaroni salad recipes recommend sticking the bowl in the fridge for at least one hour, or even overnight, to give the flavors time to mix.
+Yes—most macaroni salad recipes recommend sticking the bowl in the fridge for at least one hour or overnight to give the flavors time to mix.
 It’s also a great place to keep mac and cheese fresh for the short term, although freezing is another option.

 The way to keep pasta salad fresh in the fridge is to wrap the bowl tightly with plastic wrap, or transfer the macaroni to an airtight container.
 Refrigerate perishable food within two hours of buying or making it.

-Remove the salad from the fridge at least 20 minutes before you intend to serve it to allow the ingredients to approach room temperature.
-Before serving, give the salad a good stir, and season with salt and pepper if necessary.
+Remove the salad from the fridge at least 20 minutes before serving it to allow the ingredients to approach room temperature.
+Before serving, stir the salad well, and season with salt and pepper if necessary.

 How long is pasta salad good for in the fridge?
 Macaroni salad lasts for three to five days in a sealed container in the fridge.
 You may wonder how to tell if a macaroni salad is fresh.
 Throw out the salad if it develops an off smell or appearance, including mold growth.